briantbutton/md5-wasm/README.md

 ### Faster and non-blocking

-Our MD5 hashing was initially performed using this simple and popular utility:&nbsp; https://www.npmjs.com/package/md5&nbsp;
+Our md5 hashing was initially performed using this simple and popular utility:&nbsp; https://www.npmjs.com/package/md5&nbsp;
 (called &quot;**MD5**&quot; herein)&nbsp;&nbsp;
-However, it is synchronous, blocking code execution, and slow &mdash; impractically slow for video files.&nbsp; (On our low-powered server platform, we clock it at about 1 second per megabyte.)&nbsp;
+However, **MD5** is synchronous, blocking code execution, and slow &mdash; impractically slow for video files.&nbsp; (On our low-powered server platform, we clock it at about 1 second per megabyte.)&nbsp;

 ### 30x faster?

 On larger files, yes.&nbsp;
-Here are the benchmarks, comparing MD5 to MD5-WASM, run on our (slow) production server platform using NodeJS on Ubuntu.&nbsp;
+Here are the benchmarks, comparing **MD5** to **MD5-WASM**, run on our (slow) production server platform using NodeJS on Ubuntu.&nbsp;

 	                   ELAPSED MILLISECONDS        MEGABYTES PER SECOND
 	                   MD5         MD5-WASM         MD5        MD5-WASM